Developer-Autodesk/forge.learning/docs/viewer/dashboard/layout.md

     adjustLayout() {
         // this function may vary for layout to layout...
         // for learn forge tutorials, let's get the ROW and adjust the size of the
-        // collumns so it can fit the new dashboard collumn var row = $(".row").children();
+        // columns so it can fit the new dashboard column var row = $(".row").children();
         $(row[0]).removeClass('col-sm-4').addClass('col-sm-2');
         $(row[1]).removeClass('col-sm-8').addClass('col-sm-6').after('<div class="col-sm-4" id="dashboard"></div>');